tvaneerd/cpp17_in_TTs/ALL_IN_ONE.md

 `Foo parseFoo(std::string const & input);`

-But then I have some users using `char *` - add creating a `string` just to pass to the parser, so I add (or change to) this interface:
+But then I have some users using `char *` - and creating a `string` just to pass to the parser, so I add (or change to) this interface:

 `Foo parseFoo(char const * str);`